jocosocial/twitarr/rest_documentation.md

         ],
         "room_number": [
             "Room number must be blank or an integer."
         ],
+        "role": [
+            "You cannot change your own role.",
+            "Invalid role.
+Must be one of: [role_strings].", # [role_strings] will be replaced with a list of valid roles "Only Admin and THO can ban or unban users.", "Only Admin and THO can change priviliged roles."
+        ],
+        "mute_reason": [
+            "When user is muted, mute reason is required."
+        ],
         "ban_reason": [
             "When user is banned, ban reason is required."